-An Income account provides an account based pension.
+An Income account provides an account based pension and does not provide a Lifetime Pension.

 Cooling Off Period

 If you set up an Income account, a 14-day cooling off period applies from the earlier of:

 - The date of the confirmation advice of the commencement of the Income account, or - 5 days after the commencement of the payment of the Income account.